Recently updated on August 19th, 2025 at 03:38 am

 King’s Day was once Queen’s Day

 King’s Day, or Koningsdag, is a national holiday in the Netherlands to celebrate the reigning monarch’s birthday.
-It was first celebrated on 31 August in 1885 to honour Princess Wilhelmina’s birthday and was called Prinsessedag (Princesses Day).
+It was first celebrated on 31 August in 1885 to honour Princess Wilhelmina’s fifth birthday, and was called Prinsessedag (Princesses Day).
 When Princess Wilhelmina became Queen in 1891, the day was changed to Queen’s Day.

 Queen Wilhelmina’s daughter, Juliana, was Queen of the Netherlands from 1948 until her abdication in 1980.
 Queen’s Day was celebrated on her birthday, 30 April, during this time.